 FAIR PROCESSING NOTICE

-IN-SYNC Digital Ltd (ISD) takes the protection and privacy of personal data seriously.
-This Fair Processing Notice explains how we will use our Operative’s personal data before, during and after being an Operative working on a project through IN-SYNC Digital Ltd.
+IN-SYNC Digital Ltd takes the protection and privacy of personal data seriously.
+This Fair Processing Notice explains how we will use our Operative’s personal data before, during and after being an Operative working on assignments through IN-SYNC.

 Our contact details